 Chateau l’Enclos Vineyards, Terroir, Grapes, Winemaking

-The 9.5 hectare vineyard of Chateau L’Enclos is planted to 82% Merlot, 17% Cabernet Franc and 1% Malbec.
-Chateau L’Enclos is located not far from Chateau Clos Rene.
+The 9.5 hectare vineyard of Chateau L’Enclos is planted to 83% Merlot, 17% Cabernet Franc.
+The Malbec was removed from the vineyard in 2018 and replaced by more Merlot.
+The vineyard is located not far from Chateau Clos Rene.
 On average, the vines are 31 years of age.